 Step Two – Take time to work at it!

-A good mentoring partnership is a two-way relationship that requires honesty, trust and commitment to achieve best results.
+A good mentoring partnership is a two-way relationship that requires honesty, trust and commitment to achieve the best results.
 It’s a chance to receive objective and positive feedback, explore ideas and new directions with an impartial and unbiased guide.

 Step Three – Keep working at it!